 If you have single-pane windows, then these UV rays can pass through those no problem.
 And yes: that means it is possible to get sunburn from sitting by the window!
 It also means that your poor carpet is going to be damaged by the radiation that will leach the color.

 This also means lots of heat coming into your home.
 That heat will impact your cooling costs and it will cause damage in other ways too.
-For example, heat can cause wooden floors and doors to expand or warp, which in turn can prevent a proper fit: causing damage or preventing normal operation.
+For example, heat can cause wood window frames, floors, and doors to expand or warp, which in turn can prevent a proper fit: causing damage or preventing normal operation.

 Many people never consider the impact that the sun has on their windows.
 We think of the sun as something that passes through the glass in our windows, and thus we rarely consider that it is also acting on that glass as it does come through.
 But this oversight can cause problems down the line.
 After all, your windows are among the parts of your home that receive the most light.
 And this light is very much impacting on their appearance and their lifespan.